ACEnglish/kanpig/README.md

 haplotype with lower coverage must have at least `--ab` fraction of the reads.
 Otherwise, we assume that the lower-covered haplotype is a mapping/sequencing anaomaly and treat its reads as supporting the reference.
 This parameter at 0.20 boosts specificity and genotype concordance at the cost of (a little bit less) recall.

+# 👪 Trio Mode

+A proband along with its mother and father can be joint genotyped simultaneously with `kanpig trio`.
+This command is currently in development and therefore should be used with caution.
+The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.

+Instead of running kmedoid clustering on a set value of K, multiple are attempted (1 through 4) in order to find the optimal clustering of alternate haplotypes.
+In order to prevent spurious clusters, at least 3 reads must be present in all clusters for a K to be considered valid.
+Additionally, reads from a sample can only be found in up to two clusters.

+Missing features which should eventually be added include inheritance pattern probabilities in genotypes, leveraging ploidy beds, `--hapsim` simplification, `--ab` enforcement.